pushbuttondesign/learning_python/README.md

 sencrypt - inplementation of one time pad encryption for ASCII input in c

 otp_encryption - one time pad encryption of for any file in python

-descriptive_statistics - caculation of descriptive statistics on example data and plotting graphs